SEEKCommons/seekcommons-org-website/fellowship-faq.md

 Yes, you will be asked to provide an affiliation in your application and disclose any other fellowship(s) you might have at the time.
 Please consider your availability based on other commitments in anticipation that fellows’ time commitment will be 3-5 hours at a minimum per week.

-**What educational background do I need to apply for the fellowship in the professional practitioner track?**

-Professional practitioners do not need to have a background in social sciences, but we will give priority to those who have experience with socio-environmental research.
-Experience with OS is highly desirable: we want to support fellows who are already working in this area and those who maintain OS projects that are relevant for advancing socio-environmental research.
-We highly encourage independent researchers and community organizers to apply.

 **I have not yet started my program (Postdoc or Ph.D.).
 Can I still apply for the fellowship?**

 Yes, as long as you plan to start a graduate program or postdoctoral position during the fellowship period, you can apply.
 Professional practitioners are exempt from this requirement.